 The program offers courses taught in Spanish by Spanish professors.
 Students can choose either the fall or spring semesters.
 The semester more appropriate for Saint Mary’s students is the second (spring) semester of their sophomore year.

 Students choose a minimum of 12 credits and a maximum of 15.
 All courses are taught in Spanish.
 Courses include Spanish Language (grammar, conversation and comprehension, present-day Spanish usage, composition, Spanish for business), Civilization (Spain and Latin America), Literature (courses from the Middle Ages through 20th century), and courses related to general education or other areas of specialization (history of Spanish art, history, politics and economy of Spain, sociology, anthropology, and others).
+Current Saint Mary's College students may find Sophia Program information HERE.

 In addition to their classroom studies, students also participate in weekly study visits and cultural trips, which include the principal monuments of Seville, archeological and art museums, Roman Italica and other sites, as well as art exhibits, concerts, and evenings at the theater.
 During the fall semester the group visits Roman, Muslim, and Jewish monuments in Cordoba on a day-trip and Roman Merida plus Medieval Caceres on an overnight trip.
 During the spring semester a day trip takes the group to La Rabida, the monastery and beach where Columbus prepared and launched his first voyage of discovery.
 On a weekend trip students visit the great Hispano-Muslim monuments of Granada.